Mrkebubun/coinkite-real-time-invoice/README.md

 # Bitcoin Checkout and Invoice System

-This is a Google App Engine demo project, showing a Bitcoin (or Litecoin or BlackCoin) checkout and invoicing system with time based live quotes.
+This is a Google App Engine demo project, showing a Bitcoin (or Litecoin or BlackCoin) checkout and invoicing system with live quotes.

 It produces nice-looking QR and BIP32-compliant payment links for the amount, and has the customary time-limit, with animated count down, to indicate the exchange rate quote timeout.

-Most important of all, real-time sensing of completed payment is
+Most important of all, **real-time sensing of completed payment** is
 demonstrated: Once the payer sends a transaction to the pubkey, the invoice immediately clears and thanks the payer.